hnordt/react-native-postcss-transformer/README.md

 ## Acknowledgments

-This packaged was inspired by [react-native-postcss-transformer](https://github.com/kristerkari/react-native-postcss-transformer) and [tailwind-rn](https://github.com/vadimdemedes/tailwind-rn).
+This package was inspired by [react-native-postcss-transformer](https://github.com/kristerkari/react-native-postcss-transformer) and [tailwind-rn](https://github.com/vadimdemedes/tailwind-rn).